OfficeDev/office-js-snippets/README.md

 ### Adding a new sample

-> For the git tasks in this procedure, the instructions assume that you are using a CLI.
+> For the git tasks in this procedure, the instructions assume that you're using a CLI.
 You are welcome to use a GUI git client.
 Consult the client's help to learn how to carry out the same tasks.

 1. Create a snippet using [Script Lab](https://github.com/OfficeDev/script-lab/blob/master/README.md#what-is).
 Ensure that the name and description are what you want to be shown publicly.
 Use standard TypeScript indentation.
 Improper indentation can cause a failure of the build that you run in a later step.
 See also the [**Style guidelines**](#style-guidelines) section below.
 2. Choose the Share icon, and then choose **Copy to Clipboard**.